Library Information (FAQ)

 Where are Special Collections and the University Archives located?

-Special Collections and the University Archives are on the second floor of Simpson Library in Room 217, immediately in front of the central staircase.
+Special Collections and the University Archives are on the Second floor of Simpson Library in Room 217, immediately in across from the central staircase.

 How do I access my account online?

 From the Libraries’ website, click on the Login to your library account button in the top right corner of every page.
-From the catalog, click on the Login button in the menu above the search bar.
+From Quest, click on the Sign In link in the top right side of the menu above the search bar.
+Current students, staff, and faculty will log in using their NetID and password.
 Once you are logged in, you can see what you have checked out, renew items, and see any fines.
+Please note: This is not the login page to access library databases.
+To log into the databases, please choose a database from the Databases Guide or from the database search on the library homepage.
+If you are off-campus, you will be prompted to log in.

 What happens if I damage or lose materials?books fines fees